Term of the Moment

 Definition: EAP

-(Extensible Authentication Protocol) A protocol that acts as a framework and transport for other authentication protocols.
-EAP uses its own start and end messages but then carries any number of third-party messages between the client (supplicant) and access control node such as an access point in a wireless network.
-See PAP and CHAP.
+(Extensible Authentication Protocol) A transport for authentication protocols.
+Using its own start and end messages, EAP carries any number of third-party messages between the client (supplicant) and access control node such as an access point.
+EAP methods are used mostly in wireless networks but also in wired networks.

-EAP and LANs
+EAP and Ethernet

-EAP originated with the dial-up PPP protocol in order to support protocols beyond PAP and CHAP.
-For use on packet networks, EAP Over LAN (EAPOL) was created.
-EAPOL added new message types and allowed an Ethernet header to be prefixed onto EAP messages so they could be transmitted via Ethernet.
-Following are various EAP methods used mostly in wireless networks, but also in wired networks.
-See 802.1X, WPA and 802.11i.
+EAP originated with the dial-up PPP protocol in order to provide support beyond the PAP and CHAP authentication protocols.
+For use on wired networks, EAP Over LAN (EAPOL) allowed an Ethernet header to be prefixed onto EAP messages so they could be transmitted via Ethernet.
+There are many EAP protocols, and following is a sample.
+See PAP, CHAP, 802.1X, WPA and 802.11i.

 EAP-TLS (EAP-Transport Layer Security)

 Uses the handshake protocol in TLS, not its encryption method.
 Client and server authenticate each other using digital certificates.
-Client generates a pre-master secret key by encrypting a random number with the server's public key and sends it to the server.
+The client generates a pre-master secret key by encrypting a random number with the server's public key and sends it to the server.
 Both client and server use the pre-master to generate the same secret key.

 EAP-TTLS (EAP-Tunneled TLS)